chef/chef-workstation/www/content/workstation/config_rb.md

 `data_bag_encrypt_version`

 :   The minimum required version of data bag encryption.
 Possible
     values: `1` or `2`.
-When all of the machines in an organization are running Chef Client 11.6 (or higher), it is recommended that this value be set to `2`.
+It is recommended that this value be set to `2` to provide additional security.
 For example:

     ``` ruby
     data_bag_encrypt_version 2